foundersandcoders/coursebook/src/course/handbook/user-research.md

 # User Research & Usability Testing

-The design sprint process at Founders and Coders has been adapted from the [Google Ventures design sprint](https://designsprintkit.withgoogle.com/methodology/overview).
 There are two kinds of user feedback sessions in the design sprint: User Research, and Usability Testing.

 ## User Research

-**[User research](https://designsprintkit.withgoogle.com/methodology/phase1-understand/user-interviews)** gives us an opportunity to validate whether we’re on the right track, or if we’re designing something that wouldn’t address user needs.
+**User research** gives us an opportunity to validate whether we’re on the right track, or if we’re designing something that wouldn’t address user needs.

 - When conducting user research it’s important to keep an open mind and to be unafraid of readdressing our approach.
 - Critical feedback is incredibly useful to us so we want to encourage our users to be open and honest.